Desbeers/SwiftlyChordUtilities/README.md

 This package extents [Swifty Guitar Chords](https://github.com/BeauNouvelle/SwiftyGuitarChords) with some additional chord handling.

-It is currenty using my fork of 'Swifty Guitar Chords', awaiting the hopefully merge of my PR's.
-The only difference is the database of chords.

 It is very much a *not complete* 'Swift Port' of [PyChord](https://github.com/yuma-m/pychord)

 ## General functions